nishkohli96/eslint-config/README.md

 ## Installation

 You'll first need to install [ESLint](https://eslint.org/).
-If you project is a monorepo, add a `-W` flag to each of the commands below.
+If you project is a monorepo, consider creating a separate eslint-config for each package.

 ```
 npm i eslint --save-dev